1987

 musical differences between myself and Martin."[22]

-arms race is considered in these reports".
+aspects of arms race is considered in these reports."

 Due to the circumstance of never getting any answer according to the question